As a child growing up in Alice Springs, Gayle Quarmby loved being surrounded by bush food.

 It wasn’t until after she had moved away, married and tragically lost her 20-year-old son that she and her husband Mike, a commercial nurseryman and botanist, would return in 1999 to the country of her childhood.

 “Dad had always taught me that life is pretty tough but that when times were difficult, you don’t sit on the couch, because it will beat you and kill you,” she says.

 But Gayle wasn’t returning to the same Alice Springs she left behind.

-"I was horrified to see that the young First Nations’ people were less literate and numerate than in my childhood, and that the communities were very fractured.
+"I was horrified to see that the young First Nations’ people were less literate and numerate than in my childhood and that the communities were very fractured.

-“In my days, communities were stronger, family and culture was stronger, connection to land was stronger.
+“In my days, communities were stronger, family and culture was stronger, connection to the land was stronger.
 So it made us really examine how we could help," she says.